Kavokane/KAscend/README.md

 The script will not run the most efficient 3 day run possible but it will always run any class in 3 days.

 REQUIRED IOTMs:
-Deck of cards
+Deck of cards,
-Winter garden
+Winter garden,
-Smiths tome
+Smiths tome,
-Vip key
+Vip key,
 Chateau

 REQUIRED HARDCORE PERMED SKILLS:
 Ode to booze

 HOW TO START:
-Get astral bracers
+Get astral bracers,
 Get astral energy drinks

-Choose Hardcore
+Choose Hardcore,
-Choose any class you like!
+Choose any class you like!,
 Choose any sign that has degrasi

 When you first run the script it will tell you what day you're on and ask you if that's correct.